Shravanthi20/InDel/README.md

 **Use:** Insurer reserve planning only — not used for individual claim decisions.

 **Retraining cadence:** Weekly.

+**Prototype limitation:** Prophet operates independently per zone — it has no mechanism to model cross-zone correlation.
+This is an acknowledged limitation: a cyclone or citywide flood simultaneously affects dozens of zones, and Prophet treats each as a separate time series with no shared signal.
+In practice this means the prototype may underestimate aggregate claim volume during correlated mass disruption events, where the true risk is systemic rather than zonal.
+This is why DeepAR is the planned upgrade: it learns joint disruption patterns across zones, allowing a rainfall signal in Zone A to inform the forecast for adjacent zones B and C. Until sufficient real zone-level data is available (estimated 6+ months post-launch), this limitation is mitigated by the reinsurance layer and Catastrophic Event Cap described in the Risk Controls section.

 Prophet is selected for the prototype for its reliability on small datasets and strong handling of seasonal patterns.